The Complete Setup Guide for the Sony a1

 AF Subj.
 Shift Sensitivity for Video

 Another important setting when it comes to AF with video is the “AF Subj.
 Shift Sensitivity”.
 This setting is primarily focused on the speed at which the AF system should start to look for another focus point when your subject moves out of the focus area.
-You can set this from Locked On (1) all the way to Response (5) where it quickly looks for something else to focus on.
+You can set this from Locked On (1) to Responsive (5) where it quickly looks for something else to focus on.

 This setting can be found in the “Focus” menu tab, under the “1: AF/MF” with “AF Subj.
 Shift Sensitivity”.